kazuto-nishimori/Open-Source-GIS/lab6/index.md

 -Download the [batch script](convertOSM.bat) and [style file](dsm.style)

 ### Loading RA dataset to PostGIS server <a name="env-b"></a>
 The RA data can be downloaded to QGIS straight from its Web Feature Server (WFS) and then imported to our database.
 In QGIS `Browser`, right-click `WFS` and go to `New Connection` and enter the URL https://geonode.resilienceacademy.ac.tz/geoserver/ows.
 Open the ‘Dar es Salaam Waste Sites’ layer in QGIS.
 Then open `DB manager`, click `Import Layer/File`, and chose the layer.
 Be sure to rename it to have all lowercase, as SQL does not fare well with uppercase letters.
 I renamed by layer ‘ws’.
 Do the same for the ‘Dar es Salaam Administrative Subward’ layer.
-This layer is badly organized, so one must designate the id column to ‘fid’ or else it will fail.
+The data table of this layer has many incomplete rows including on the id column.
+The 'fid' column however is complete, so during import, you must designate the id column to ‘fid’ or else it will fail.

 ## Looking at the Data <a name="look"></a>